-Appelbaum's research has asked: How have Latin Americans defined and experienced race, region, nation, and migration?
-How have race and gender played into the formation of Latin American nations and regions?
-Her most recent book, Mapping the Country of Regions: The Chorographic Commission of Colombia (2016; Spanish 2017), follows a group of mid-nineteenth-century geographers as they traverse the mountains, valleys, plains, and forests of the country that became Colombia.
-Appelbaum studies the ways they envisioned the racial and territorial composition of the young nation.
-Her earlier work examined agrarian and regional history from the perspective of a multiracial community in Colombia’s Coffee Region over the late nineteenth and early twentieth centuries.
-She also co-edited Race and Nation in Modern Latin America (2003), an influential volume of essays by historians of Latin America.
-Her additional areas of interest include gender and transnational links between Latin America and the United States, which has led her to a new project on Central American immigrants.
+Nancy Appelbaum's research has asked: How have Latin Americans defined and experienced race, region, nation, and migration?
+How has the formation of Latin American nation-state reinforced or revised race and gender inequality?
+Her most recent book, Mapping the Country of Regions: The Chorographic Commission of Colombia (2016; Spanish 2017), follows a group of mid-nineteenth-century geographers as they traverse and depict the mountains, valleys, plains, and forests of the country that became Colombia.
+Appelbaum studies the ways they envisioned the racial and territorial composition of the young nation, how they reconstructed its past, and how they envisioned its future.
+Her earlier work, including her prizewinning book Muddied Waters: Race, Region, and Local History in Colombia, 1846-1948 (2003, Spanish 2008) examined agrarian and regional history from the perspective of a multiracial community in Colombia’s Coffee Region over the late nineteenth and early twentieth centuries.
+She also co-edited Race and Nation in Modern Latin America (2003), an influential volume of historical essays.
+Her additional areas of interest include gender and transnational links between Latin America and the United States.
 Appelbaum accepts well-prepared graduate students in modern Latin American history whose thematic interests dovetail with the History Department’s broader strengths.
 For undergraduates, she teaches a range of topics in Latin American history and Latin American and Caribbean studies.
-Since 2014, she has directed the Latin American and Caribbean Area Studies (LACAS) program.
-She also previously chaired the History Department.
+She previously directed the Latin American and Caribbean Area Studies (LACAS) program, with which she remains actively affiliated, and chaired the History Department.

 - PhD, MA, University of Wisconsin-Madison

 - History of race and gender

 - Latin American migration

 - U.S.-Latin American relations